top of page

 • Limited backend and checkout customization compared to open platforms

-• Many critical features rely on third-party apps, which increases complexity and monthly costs
+• Many critical features rely on third-party apps, which increase monthly costs

 • Shopify functions (e.g. discount logic, custom flows) are limited unless custom-coded

-• Less flexible for B2B environments and ERP-heavy setups
+• Less flexible for complex B2B environments or ERP-heavy setups

 • Requires configuration for EU compliance and digital commerce laws in DACH